kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 and the changes that will be made to the resource when the stage is applied.
 The `next` field allows users to define the new state of the resource using the `statusTemplate` field, modify the `finalizers` of the resource, and even `delete` the resource.

+It is worth noting that there is no dedicated field for arranging the execution order if multiple stages of a resource type are provided.
+The execution order of stages can be naturally controlled by utilizing `selector.matchExpressions` and `next` field.
+Specifically, users can chain the stages by making `selector.matchExpressions` of a stage match the status content specified in `next` field of the previous stage.
+Please refer to [Default Pod Stages] for a detailed example.
+If multiple stages of a resource type share the same `selector` setting, `kwok` will randomly choose a stage to apply for a specific resource.
+Users can also customize the probability of a stage being selected via the `weight` field.
+This is useful when you want the resources under a certain type to enter different stages according to a certain probability distribution.
+Please note that `weight` only takes effect among stages with same `resourceRef` and `selector` settings.

 Additionally, the `delay` field in a Stage resource allows users to specify a delay before the stage is applied, and introduce jitter to the delay to specify the latest delay time to make the simulation more realistic.